 Unlike many Japanese companies, which have fiscal years ending in March, Chugai’s fiscal year ends in December.
-As a result, we are able to avoid holding our general meeting of shareholders on the same day as other companies.
+As a result, we can avoid holding our general meeting of shareholders on the same day as other companies.
 Convocation notices for the general meeting of shareholders are normally sent out more than four weeks prior to the meeting date.

-The 105th annual general meeting of shareholders was held on March 24, 2016.
-After the presentation of the business report through narration and materials, shareholders deliberated on agenda items concerning appropriation of retained earnings and election of directors and Audit & Supervisory Board Members.
+The 106th annual general meeting of shareholders was held on March 23, 2017.
+After the presentation of the business report through narration and materials, shareholders deliberated on agenda items concerning appropriation of retained earnings, election of directors and Audit & Supervisory Board Members, and the amount and details of remuneration to be paid to directors in the form of shares with restriction on transfer.
 All agenda items were approved and passed by a majority.

 Coinciding with financial results announcements, Chugai holds information meetings and conference calls for investors, analysts and the media.
-In 2015, we held an information meeting for Zelboraf, an anticancer agent and BRAF inhibitor that we launched in February 2015.
-In response to strong demand from institutional investors, we also conducted tours of the Ukima plant and Kamakura research laboratories to introduce Chugai’s advanced biopharmaceutical manufacturing technologies and small-molecule drug discovery research system.
-In addition, we have conducted tours of the Utsunomiya plant each year since 2013 to increase communication with individual shareholders.
-Moreover, in addition to participating in domestic and overseas conferences hosted by securities companies, Chugai is enhancing its outreach to individual investors by holding information meetings for them at branches of securities companies throughout Japan.
+In 2016, we held an information meeting for Bonviva Tablet, an osteoporosis agent that we launched in April 2016.
+After an important overseas academic conference, we held an “R&D call” to explain and answer questions in a conference call format about information of great interest to investors.
+We also held a “CEO Day” for investors and analysts where we presented the current conditions and future direction of the pharmaceutical industry and the CEO spoke about Chugai’s strategies.
+In addition, we have conducted tours of the Utsunomiya Plant each year since 2013 to increase communication with individual shareholders.
+Moreover, Chugai is enhancing its outreach to individual investors by holding information meetings for them at branches of securities companies throughout Japan.

-Senior management also holds overseas roadshows and in 2015 visited institutional investors in Europe, the United States and Asia.
-To deepen mutual understanding by providing an opportunity for direct discussion between the President and market participants in small groups, we held a series of four informal discussions between the President and a total of 45 institutional investors and securities analysts.
+In 2016, senior management continued to hold overseas roadshows and, in addition to visiting institutional investors in Europe, the United States and Asia, planned IR Group-led roadshows as an additional initiative to cultivate new institutional investors, mainly in North America.
+To deepen mutual understanding through opportunities for direct discussion between the President and market participants in small groups, we held a series of four informal discussions between the President and a total of 45 institutional investors and securities analysts.
 We will continue measures to enhance “face-to-face IR with management” to promote understanding of Chugai’s corporate value.

 The Company has established a goal of becoming Japan’s top pharmaceutical company as soon as possible, providing innovative drugs on the market, both domestic and overseas, by capitalizing on our diverse human resources.
-Under this primary objective, Chugai has placed management priority on promotion of diversity and inclusion, and efforts have been made mainly in three areas: nationality, gender and age.
-Based on the belief that innovation is generated from diverse values and expertise, promotion of diversity and inclusion is included in the mid-term business plan from 2013.
+Under this primary objective, Chugai has placed management priority on promotion of diversity and inclusion.
+Under IBI 18, we will complement the themes of gender, nationality and age through initiatives that put inclusion into practice with a focus on individual diversity.
+Our aim is to use diversity to energize our organization and contribute to the success of our business.

 For promoting the active participation of women, Chugai organized a working team under senior management in 2010 to begin addressing this issue, and then established the Diversity Office in 2012 to enhance and promote broad-based activities.
-A target has been set to double the number of female managers existing in 2010 to 60 in 2015, while tackling the challenges including the launch of a talent management system that selects and trains human resources based on objective criteria regardless of background, gender or age, and revision of the personnel system.
-Furthermore, forums for women have been organized in every division as an opportunity for female employees to consider their careers and working styles, while training to nurture female leaders was launched in fiscal 2014.
-A diversity promotion team established in each division is also addressing issues, including gender-related issues, in consideration of the specific situation of each division.
+In addition to the challenges including the launch of a talent management system that selects and trains human resources based on objective criteria regardless of background, gender or age, revision of the personnel system, and organization of forums for women in every division as an opportunity for female employees to consider their careers and working styles, training to nurture female leaders was launched in fiscal 2014.

 The Commendation of Companies Promoting Gender Equality and Work-Life Balance for 2014, sponsored by the Ministry of Health, Labour and Welfare